pspanoudakis/System-Programming-Projects/README.md

 - `VaccinationRecord`: Contains Vaccination Record information (Citizen, Virus, vaccinated/non-vaccinated, Date)
 - `VirusRecords`: Contains Skip Lists & Bloom Filter for a specific Virus.
                   The Skip Lists contain pointers to Vaccination Records.
-- `VirusCountryStatus`: It is associated with a specific Country an a specific Virus.
+- `VirusCountryStatus`: It is associated with a specific Country and a specific Virus.
                         It contains a Red-Black Tree with all the Vaccination Records marked with "YES" (connected with Citizens of this Country and this Virus), sorted by Date (to speed up Date-related queries).